Coupled-cluster theory for trapped bosonic mixtures: Conclusions

 Next, we have derived the involved working equations for the unknown coefficients in the coupled-cluster theory for bosonic mixtures using an arbitrary sets of orthonormal orbitals.
 Also, the comparatively simplified version of the working equations are derived for the coefficients using Fock-like operators.
 The working equations with Fock-like operators as well as those for an arbitrary sets of orthonormal orbitals consist of $M_1-1$ and $M_2-1$ equations for single excitations in species-1 and species-2, respectively, $M_1(M_1-1)/2$ and $M_2(M_2-1)/2$ equations for double excitations in species-1 and species-2, respectively, and $(M_1-1)(M_2-1)$ equations for simultaneous excitations in the two species, and so on.
 Utilizing orthonormal orbitals, we find that the correlation energy for the mixture depends on the different coefficients, namely, $\{c_s\}$, $\{d_l\}$, $\{c_{rs}\}$, $\{d_{kl}\}$, and $\{e_{ls}\}$, which originate for the single and double excitations only.

 Furthermore, we have implemented our developed coupled-cluster theory on the harmonic interaction model for mixtures and compared the results with this exactly solvable many-body model for the different strengths of the inter-species and intra-species interactions.
 The investigation serves to check the theory, implementation, and the usage of the theory, that is the truncation to CCSD-M and the inclusion of $M_1=M_2=2$, for the studied examples.
-We have calculated the energy for the mixture with $N_1$ and $N_2$ ranging from 100 to 10000 bosons, and in cases for particle balance and imbalance between the two species.
+We have calculated the energy for the mixture with $N_1$ and $N_2$ ranging from 100 to 10000 bosons, and {in various scenarios for balanced and imbalanced numbers of bosons} between the two species.
 To check the performance of our theory, we calculated the difference between the coupled-cluster energy per particle and the corresponding analytical exact energy per particle, $\Delta_{\text{cc}}=\dfrac{E_{\text{cc}}-E_{\text{exact}}}{N}$.
 We have shown how much of the exact correlation energy can be captured by the coupled-cluster theory by calculating $E_{\text{cor}}(\%)=\dfrac{E_{\text{MF}}-E_{\text{cc}}}{E_{\text{MF}}-E_{\text{exact}}}\times 100$.
 We found that even for rather strong intra- and inter-species interactions and relatively large numbers of bosons for each species $N_1=N_2=10^4$, the CCSD-M provides remarkable success.

-The quality of coupled-cluster theory opens the way to investigate few- to many-boson binary mixture up to fairly strong interaction strengths where several orbitals, or higher order excitations, or both of them are required to describe the physics accurately.
+{Before ending this section, it is worthwhile to mention the computational scaling of the CCSD-M approach in comparison to the configuration interaction which employs a basis set expansion \cite{Haugset1998}.
+For example, the largest system we have in our work is 10000 bosons in each species which produces $10001^2 \approx 10^8$ coefficients for configuration interaction with two orbitals per species.
+While, there are only three coefficients for CCSD-M. For more number of bosons, the number of coefficients increases for configuration interaction accordingly.
+This analysis is impressive in terms of saving computational resources with respect to configuration interaction and it shows the excellent applicability of CCSD-M approach. } The quality of coupled-cluster theory opens the way to investigate few- to many-boson binary mixture up to fairly strong interaction strengths where several orbitals, or higher order excitations, or both of them are required to describe the physics accurately.